 What if I don’t want to work regularly and just make some money easily?

 You can try to work in the talent industry as a model or audience on TV shows.
-These jobs can pay well and you may be able to fit the production schedule around your school hours.
+These jobs can pay well and you may be able to fit in the production schedule around your school hours.

 Where do I get started?